📸 Image coming soon for Krapow Rice and Egg

 Diabetic-Friendly Weight Loss Kid-Friendly Vegan Adaptable

-Ingredients(for 1 plate with rice, chicken, and egg)
+Ingredients(for 1 plate of rice with basil stir-fry and 1 egg)

-• 1/2 cup Fresh Thai basil leaves (daun selasih)
+• 1 cup Fresh Thai basil (daun selasih)

 Instructions